jakobringler/blog/content/_index.md

 Hit me up if you find any mistakes or know of better ways to do certain things.

-I hope you find the notes useful!
+I hope you find something useful!

-Best,

-Jakob